open-spaced-repetition/awesome-fsrs/README.md

 #### [Markji](https://www.markji.com/)

   Markji is a flashcard application designed to help users efficiently memorize and retain information.
 It's particularly popular for language learning, exam preparation, and other memorization-heavy subjects.
-The app is developed by MaiMemo Inc., the company also behind the popular Chinese vocabulary app, [MaiMemo](https://www.maimemo.com/).
+The app is developed by MaiMemo Inc., the company also behind the popular language-learning APP in China, [MaiMemo](https://www.maimemo.com/).

 - Markji uses the MMX algorithm, a variant of FSRS developed by the same creator.